marcshepard/teaching-data-science/README.md

     1. Go to "Open Notebook" (it should have popped up by default, but if not you can find it under the "File" menu)
     2. Select "GitHub"
     3. Enter the following path: https://github.com/marcshepard/teaching-data-science
-    4. Select intro-to-neural-nets.ipynb
+    5. Click the search icon or wait a bit
-    5. Click the search icon
+    6. Select intro-to-neural-nets.ipynb

 Congratulations, you now have a copy of the notebook.
 Notice the file extension is "ipynb", that stands for "interactive python notebook" and it is made up of alternative blocks of "markdown" (text/images) and "code cells" (things you can run interactively).
 For the rest of the lesson, we'll work through the notebook together.
 Don't worry if you don't understand the Python code - this is motivational for the type of things you can do in Python with very little code; and by the end of the year you'll have a solid grasp of Python that will let you write code like this as well.